TheRubyRoseYT/Raft-Pheonix/README.md

 # About The Project!
-Codename Blue is a game development project Hosted and Maintained by TripleR
+Codename Phoenix is a modpack development project Hosted and Maintained by TripleR

 # Credits
 TripleR : Host's / Maintain's the repository